 See Benidorm from Above!
 Tandem Paragliding in Benidorm

-Have fun and get some great overhead shots with a fantastic tandem paraglide over the city and coast!
+Have fun and get some great overhead photos with a fantastic tandem paraglide over Benidorm and coast!
+One of the great fun things to do in Benidorm!
 Book your flight now!

 Visit La Cruz de Benidorm